isabelle-prover/mirror-afp-devel/doc/editors/merge-release-into-devel.md

 7. The previous command might fail because of changed email addresses in the metadata;
    in that case, manually resolve the metadata in `metadata/entries/*.toml` and/or `metadata/authors` and try to run `sitegen` again.
-7. Check that all `U`-files have been overwritten and no failed merge artefacts are remaining.
+7. Check that all `U`-files have been overwritten and no failed-merge-artefacts are remaining.
 This might depend on the mercurial-merge configuration.
 E.g., I check the absence of patterns >>>> and <<<< in the relevant files.
    Resolve all such remaining conflicts manually.